hugumoraes/bootcamp-gostack-desafio-04/README.md

 Most importantly is that all the elements show on sreen.

-The layout of the application is [this link](.github/layout.sketch) that can be open with this free online tool: https://www.figma.com/

 On the image below stands out each component that you will create and below the image is the description and resposabilitys of each one:

 ![Components](https://raw.githubusercontent.com/Rocketseat/bootcamp-gostack-desafio-04/master/.github/components.png)